-We are pleased to once again offer the annual DelFest Academy from May 22nd – 25th, 2016, the Sunday through Wednesday prior to the festival.
+DelFest Academy takes place the Sunday through Wednesday prior to the festival, May 22nd-25th.
 The Academy is a friendly, encouraging, and intensive four-day learning experience with some of the finest musicians in bluegrass serving as instructors for students of all levels.
-The Academy currently offers instruction for guitar, banjo, fiddle, mandolin, and bass.
+The Academy currently offers instruction for guitar, banjo, fiddle, mandolin, bass, and dobro.
 The all-star instructors provide lessons to students which target their individual needs and leave ample time for plenty of one-on-one interaction.

 The Academy begins each year on the Sunday evening prior to the festival.
-Students should plan to arrive on Sunday evening for registration and opening reception (with food and drink provided).
+Students must bring their own instrument and should plan to arrive on Sunday evening for registration and opening reception (with food and drink provided).
 This is a wonderful opportunity to get to know the instructors and staff, along with fellow students.

 Each day begins with a morning jam session by the instructors, followed by a brief Q & A. The individual classes break off from there.
 Class schedules vary but students can expect one-on-one instruction, class instruction, mixed instrument classes, and vocal classes.
 Everyone’s favorite segment is Bluegrass Karaoke, where students perform their favorite song with the instructors as their backing band.
 Another favorite is the Band Scramble where students are assigned a group number to form a band for the chance to perform on the Grandstand Stage at sound check on Thursday night!